 After planting a young tree, physically supporting it by staking the tree may be needed in order to prevent the tree from growing up crooked or askew for the remainder of its life.
 This certainly applies for trees that are top heavy and liable to be toppled by strong winds or animals that rub or knock against it.
+Staking a tree ensures it has a greater chance of surviving the initial phase after planting.

 The basic method of staking a young tree is to plant long stakes into the ground on either side of the tree and tie the tree to the stakes with a tie or cord.
 The cords should not be tied too firmly so as to allow the trunk to expand and sway in the wind.
 Although many people only use one stake, using 1 stake may be less flexible than 2 or more stakes, and result in damage to the tree.